bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  An adaptive website can show different versions of the website to fit different devices.
+Where as, a responsive website resizes your single page based off current screen size of your device.

 2. Describe what it means to be mobile first vs desktop first.

+  You design your website from your smallest device first (mobile) vs making your desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+  With the font size being set at 62.5% it would have a general pixel size of 10px and you would be bale to calculate rem differences easier.

 4. How would you describe preprocessing to someone new to CSS?

+  Preprocessing would be an easier and faster way to write your code which compiles it back into the original syntax.
+Once you can understand the syntax and the way nesting works it is a lot more efficient.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+  My favorite concept would be the fact that you are able to nest everything.
+The least favorite concept would be using LESS functions.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.